ruanvsoares/laravel-queue-kafka/README.md

 4. Install this package via composer using:

-	    composer require rapide/laravel-queue-kafka
+	    composer require ruanvsoares/laravel-queue-kafka

-5. Add LaravelQueueKafkaServiceProvider to `providers` array in `config/app.php`:
+5. Add LaravelQueueKafkaServiceProvider to `providers` array in `config/app.php` or in `bootstrap/providers.php`:

 	    Rapide\LaravelQueueKafka\LaravelQueueKafkaServiceProvider::class,

-   If you are using Lumen, put this in `bootstrap/app.php`

-        $app->register(Rapide\LaravelQueueKafka\LumenQueueKafkaServiceProvider::class);

 6. Add these properties to `.env` with proper values:

 		QUEUE_DRIVER=kafka

-7. If you want to run a worker for a specific consumer group
+7. If you want to run a worker for a specific consumer group add to `.env`

-        export KAFKA_CONSUMER_GROUP_ID="group2" && php artisan queue:work --sleep=3 --tries=3
+   KAFKA_CONSUMER_GROUP_ID="group2"

     Explaination of consumergroups can be found in this article http://blog.cloudera.com/blog/2018/05/scalability-of-kafka-messaging-using-consumer-groups/